wso2/docs-choreo-dev/en/docs/get-started/tutorials/secure-an-api-with-role-based-access-control.md

 Follow these steps to create a REST API proxy component, add resources, and deploy it:

-1. To create a REST API proxy component, see the instructions under [step 1](../tutorials/create-your-first-rest-api-proxy.md#step-1-create-a-rest-api-proxy) in the Create Your First REST API Proxy tutorial.
+1. To create a REST API proxy component, see the instructions in the [Create Your First REST API Proxy tutorial: Step 1](../tutorials/create-your-first-rest-api-proxy.md#step-1-create-a-rest-api-proxy).
 2. In the **Develop** view, click **Resources**, and follow these steps to add resources:

      - Select **GET** as the **HTTP Verb**, enter `/users` as the **URI Pattern**, and click **+** to add the resource.